bouncify/truckload/README.md

 # truckload
 ## Dispatch manager

-This is a demo app, its a real time order dipatching system for a distribution company with multiple warehouses.
+This is a demo app, it is a real time order dispatching system for a distribution company with multiple warehouses.

 It uses the following technologies: